Blackened Salmon Mango Tacos

 Blackened fish gets its roots from Cajun and Creole cooking in Louisiana.
 The smoky char mixes beautifully with bright mango salsa and Mexican style tortillas, making this recipe a true blend of regional flavors.
 I love how it brings both warmth and brightness to the table no matter the season.

 A plate of fish tacos with a slice of lemon.
-Save This
+Save It

 A plate of fish tacos with a slice of lemon. | zetluna.com